 - 4.2.1 The scope of the second or third Annual Survey is to be extended to include the following: - 4.2.1.1 For ships between 5 and 10 years of age, a general, internal examination of representative ballast tanks is to be carried out.
-If there is no hard protective coating, soft or semi-hard coating, or POOR coating condition, the examination is to be extended to other ballast spaces of the same type. - 4.2.1.2 For ships over 10 years of age, a general, internal examination of all spaces used for water ballast is to be carried out. - 4.2.2 If such examinations reveal no visible structural defects, the examination may be limited to a verification that the corrosion prevention system remains effective. - 4.2.3 For ballast tanks, excluding double bottom ballast tanks, if there is no hard protective coating, soft or semi-hard coating, or POOR coating condition and it is not renewed, the spaces in question are to be internally examined at annual intervals. - 4.2.4 When such conditions are found in water ballast double bottom tanks, the spaces in question may be internally examined at annual intervals. - 4.2.5 In the case of dry cargo ships over 15 years old, other than bulk carriers subject to TL-R Z10.2 or Z10.5 or general dry cargo ships subject to TL-R Z7.1, an internal examination of selected cargo holds is to be carried out. - 4.2.6 In the case of ships over 10 years of age, other than ships engaged in the carriage of dry cargoes only or ships subject to TL- Rs Z10.1, Z10.3, Z10.4 or Z7.2, an internal examination of selected cargo spaces is to be carried out.
+If there is no hard protective coating, soft or semi-hard coating, or POOR coating condition, the examination is to be extended to other ballast tanks of the same type. - 4.2.1.2 For ships over 10 years of age, a general, internal examination of all ballast tanks is to be carried out. - 4.2.2 If such examinations reveal no visible structural defects, the examination may be limited to a verification that the corrosion prevention system remains effective. - 4.2.3 For ballast tanks, excluding double bottom ballast tanks, if there is no hard protective coating, soft or semi-hard coating, or POOR coating condition and it is not renewed, the tanks in question are to be internally examined at annual intervals. - 4.2.4 When such conditions are found in double bottom ballast tanks, the tanks in question may be internally examined at annual intervals. - 4.2.5 In the case of dry cargo ships over 15 years old, other than bulk carriers subject to TL-R Z10.2 or Z10.5 or general dry cargo ships subject to Z7.1, an internal examination of selected cargo holds is to be carried out. - 4.2.6 In the case of ships over 10 years of age, other than ships engaged in the carriage of dry cargoes only or ships subject to TL-R Z10.1, Z10.3, Z10.4 or Z7.2, an internal examination of selected cargo spaces is to be carried out.